AMI Primary (3-6) diploma course

 We do not recommend that students work during their studies at MNW.
-The workload of the course is heavy, and may make it challenging for you to have a job.
+The workload of the course is heavy, and will make it challenging for you to have a job.

 Use of technology

 Students take notes by hand during the course lectures, discussions, and demonstrations.
 Laptops, tablets, and mobile devices are not used in the classroom during class time.
 You should prepare for extensive handwritten note-taking.
 Laptops and other devices may be used on breaks and outside of class time.
 Unauthorized recording is not permitted.

 A reliable computer and color printer are essential, as the vast majority of coursework will be typed from handwritten class notes.
-Neat and consistent formatting is expected, requiring proficient use of a word processing program such as Word, Pages, or Google Drive.
+Neat and consistent formatting is expected, requiring proficient use of a word processing program such as Word or Google Drive.
 We recommend that you learn how to insert photos and images into documents.

 Reliable and regular back-up of your computer is essential.
 Consider using an online back-up service to make sure your work is safe.

 Communication in the Course

 MNW staff communicate with students via email, social networking (primarily Facebook), and online data storage systems.
 You will need access to a reliable email account, internet access, and familiarity with downloading and storing files.

 BOOKS AND MATERIALS